Ciao and welcome to my post on spending 3 days in Venice.

 So, let’s find out everything you need to know with this post.

-How to Spend 3 days in Venice
+How to spend 3 days in Venice

 Two days gives you chance to learn a bit more of what else Venice offers, outside the sights located in the St. Mark’s Square and Rialto bridge areas.